Can opener: Twist-key

-Rotating wheel can openers
+Rotating wheel

-The first rotating wheel can opener was patented in July 1870 by William Lyman of Meriden, Connecticut, US and produced by the firm Baumgarten in the 1890s.
+The first known design for a rotating wheel can opener appeared in the April 1953 edition of Scientific American, though it was listed as a more general "Improved Machine For Cutting Tin" designed by H. C. Hart of New York City.
+The first patent for a rotating wheel design was secured in July 1870 by William Lyman of Meriden, Connecticut, US and produced by the firm Baumgarten in the 1890s.
 The can was to be pierced in its centre with the sharp metal rod of the opener.
 Then, the length of the lever had to be adjusted to fit the can size, and the lever fixed with the wingnut.
 The top of the can was cut by pressing the cutting wheel into the can near the edge and rotating it along the can's rim.

 The necessity to pierce the can first was a nuisance, and this can opener design did not survive.
 In 1920, Edwin Anderson patented a can opener with pivoted handles with which to hold the can in one hand while a key-type handle geared to a cutting wheel is turned with the other cutting the outside of the lip, a side can opener, unlike the gramophone-like orientation of most contemporary can openers, in effect a hand-held pliers version of the Swanson Can-Opener.
 In 1925, the Star Can Opener Company of San Francisco, California, US had improved Lyman's design by adding a second, serrated wheel, called a "feed wheel", which allowed a firm grip of the can edge.
 This addition was so efficient that the design is still in use today.

 Whereas all previous openers required using one hand or other means to hold the can, can-holding openers simultaneously grip the can and open it.
 The first such opener was patented in 1931 by the Bunker Clancey Company of Kansas City, Missouri and was, therefore, called the "Bunker".
 It featured the now standard pliers-type handles, when squeezed would tightly grip the can rim, while turning the key would rotate the cutting wheel, progressively cutting the lid along the rim.
 The cutting wheel is coupled to a serrated feed wheel as in the Star design and rotated in the opposite direction by interlocking cogwheels reducing friction.
 The Bunker company was absorbed by the Rival Manufacturing Company, also of Kansas City, in 1938.